-The Certificate consists of 15 hours of graduate coursework and comprises one half of a graduate degree.
-It provides an introduction to and the foundation for all graduate degrees in sustainability at Lipscomb University.
+The Certificate consists of 15 hours of graduate coursework and comprises one half of a master's degree.
+Certificate students will complete the 12-hour sustainability program core and the 3-hour capstone project.
 The Certificate is ideal for college graduates of any discipline who seek professional credentials and fundamental skills in sustainability, without having to pursue a full graduate degree.
-It can be completed in only six months and can be awarded prior to other Lipscomb degrees are fulfilled, and in addition to any MBA degree.
+It can be completed in six months and can be awarded prior to other Lipscomb degrees and in addition to any MBA degree.
 Coursework includes both theoretical and applied experiences for seasoned or new professionals.
-Certificate students can begin in August, September, January or March.
-On-campus class and a live distance learning option are available.
+Certificate students can begin in July, August, September, January or March.
+On-campus classes and live online learning options are available.